rbind/pengliu/content/teaching.md

 weight: 7
 widget: teaching
 ---

+## STAT 471/571
+- Instructor for STAT 471/571: Statistical Design and the Analysis of Experiments
+- Iowa State University, Spring of 2022
+- This is a course of experimental design for undergraduate majoring in statistics and graduate students outside of statistics (math, physics, engineering).
+- Teaching evaluation: 4.5-4.6/5.0

+## STAT 581
+- Instructor for STAT 581: Statistical Design and Analysis for Gene Expression Experiments
+- Iowa State University, Spring of 2020, 2022
+- This is a specialized method course for students outside of statistics.
+- Teaching evaluation: 4.3-4.7/5.0

 ## Stat 500
 - Instructor for STAT 500: Statistical Methods I
 - Iowa State University, Fall of 2018, 2019